 Reflection: Heart of the City

 Heart of the City was created in the 2013/2014 school year, for a 300 level drawing class.
-The weeks leading up to the main project were all perspective based, including various exercises on point and how to manipulate it.
+The weeks leading up to the main project were all perspective based, including various exercises on point of view and how to manipulate it.

 At the beginning of the project, everyone was told that two people in the class would have to split a "project closet" for use of wall space.
 As most art classes go, people lean towards wanting to do their own thing, but Pia (pictured below) and I actually took a chance on working together and volunteered.